-Update on Covid-19: just in case you were wondering if overland rooftop camping in a tent, in general, is safe, see this article elsewhere on our site.
+Update on Covid-19: just in case you were wondering if camping in a Rooftop tent or camping, in general, is safe, see this article elsewhere on our site.
 The short answer is: yes!

 You have finally bought your rooftop tent and can’t wait to experience sleeping on top of your car.
-Yes, you might have experienced other types of camping or maybe it’s your first time camping.
-Either way, a rooftop tent will give you a second home experience.
+Yes, you might have experienced other types of camping or maybe it’s your first time to camp, either way, a rooftop tent will give you a second home experience.

 You’ll need to ask yourself some questions such as which are the best places for rooftop camping?
 What gear and equipment do I carry with me?
 What are the dos and don’ts of rooftop camping?
 And so on.
 This way, you won’t get caught off guard when planning a camping trip.

-Here is the ultimate guide for rooftop tent beginners on how to make your camping experience more comfortable.
+Here is the ultimate guide on how to make your camping experience more comfortable.

-Popular Places to Camp in an Overland Rooftop Camping Tent
+Popular Places to Camp in Your Rooftop Tent

 There are many places you can enjoy your outdoor activities.
 However, some places don’t allow rooftop tent camping thus making it important to first check in advance which specific camping spots are ideal for you.
 There are 4 main types of places where you can spend an overnight in your rooftop tent.
 These include: